 - The downside to robo-advisors is that they are limited in scope and only offer automated services.
 For example, robo-advisors offer much fewer investment fund options than an independent financial planner.
 Human advisors consistently monitor portfolios and select the best funds from all available fund companies.

 A human advisor takes into account every aspect of a client’s financial life when developing their plan and sharing advice.
 On the other hand, a robo-advisor doesn’t provide comprehensive or personalized financial advice.
 An investment portfolio from a robo-advisor is typically designed based on a client’s risk tolerance profile and target retirement date.

 Though automated and relatively inexpensive, robo-advisors' limitations could cost clients thousands of dollars in missed opportunities such as taxation optimization, dynamic rebalancing, tactical asset allocation strategies, and integration with the other components of a comprehensive financial plan, like charitable giving and retirement planning.

 Robo-advisors don’t consider other important goals and transitions, like estate planning, saving for college education, getting married, changing careers, or buying a new home.
 And unlike human financial advisors, clients cannot call their robo-advisor and get advice on decisions that impact their financial plan such as new tax laws, current mortgage rates, or insurance quotes.

 There is certainly a place for robo-advisors.
-Evidence of this is the increase in robo-advisor platforms and the number of people signing up to use them, particularly younger investors who are just starting to save and invest.
 But it’s important for clients to know exactly what they are getting — and what they aren’t — when working with a robo-advisor vs. a human financial planner.